 The Journal invites 6-8000 word original submissions.
 Authors are asked to register, read the guidelines, and agree to the ethics statement before submission.
 Turn around time for peer review is usually 4-6 weeks.
 Please review Author Guidelines prior to submission

-In 2015, the Journal met the Scopus evaluation as a high quality international journal.
+In 2015, the Journal met the Scopus evaluation as a high quality international journal and is currently ranked in the Q2 quartile.

 International Journal for Crime, Justice and Social Democracy is included in: